-- Employ a risk-based, collaborative approach to identify new project opportunities, and to prioritize and target oversight work that provides the greatest impact-including seeking feedback from the LSC Board and congressional stakeholders. - 3.
-Seek and coordinate beneficial relationships between LSC and governmental agencies, and nongovernmental entities to advance program improvements. - 4.
-Review laws, regulations, guidance, and LSC policies and practices to provide insights that promote program effectiveness, compliance, and good governance. - 5.
-Employ risk-based reporting that describes new and emerging risks and programmatic or operational challenges to enable decisionmakers to take proactive, and potentially preventative, action. - 6.
-Fully leverage the use of data analytics and technology in our planning and conduct of oversight work.
+- 2. Employ a risk-based, collaborative planning process approach to identify new oversight engagements and to prioritize and target oversight work that provides the greatest impact-including seeking feedback from the LSC Board and congressional stakeholders. - 3.
+Review laws, regulations, guidance, and LSC policies and practices to provide insights that promote program effectiveness, compliance, and good governance. - 4.
+Fully leverage the use of data analytics, technology, and risk assessment in planning, conducting, and reporting on our oversight work.
+This includes highlighting emerging risks or operational challenges to enable decisionmakers to take proactive and preventative action.

-VALUE and IMPACT We add value through our work by performing three core functions:
+VALUE and IMPACT

+We add value through our work by performing three core functions:

-• Assess:
+Assess:

-Performing independent oversight activities, including assessing compliance with laws and regulations, and reporting on deficiencies; evaluating operational performance; identifying fraud vulnerabilities; and investigating allegations of fraud, waste, and abuse.
+Performing independent oversight activities, including assessing compliance with laws, regulations, and LSC guidance; reporting on deficiencies; evaluating operational performance; identifying fraud vulnerabilities; and investigating allegations of fraud, waste, and abuse.